 Getting married a little later in the morning?
 Treat guests to a wedding luncheon instead.
 A multicourse meal, with a salad, lighter lunch fare, and dessert, is an elegant and indulgent choice.
 Here, you could opt for more traditional wine pairings instead of brunch cocktails.
 Just look for wines that are lighter in both style and alcohol content (like a Gamay or Pinot Grigio), and save those heavy Cabernets for dinner.

 What about mixed drinks?
-These are usually saved until later in the day, and chances are your guests won’t mind the lack of an open bar if they are drinking before 5 p.m.
+These are usually saved for later in the day, and chances are your guests won’t mind the lack of an open bar if they are drinking before 5 p.m.
 If you really want to offer something other than the above cocktails or glasses of wine, keep the choices light and limited.
-Choose a signature cocktail that is on the low-alcohol spectrum—choose Aperols, sparkling rosés, and light dabs of gin as your go-to bases.
+When crafting a signature cocktail, make sure it's on the low-alcohol spectrum—choose Aperols, sparkling rosés, and light dabs of gin as your go-to bases.
 There’s no need to put bourbon on the bar this early in the day!
 And of course, make sure you have choices for guests who don’t drink, too.
 This is the perfect time to offer fresh fruit juices, flavored waters, or a variety of iced teas or coffee drinks.

-Here are six low-alcohol cocktails from our Spotlight on Signature Cocktails series that are perfect for serving up at a daytime or morning wedding.
+Need some inspiration to get started?
+Here are six low-alcohol cocktails that are perfect for serving up at a daytime or morning wedding.

 "Guatemalan rum plays nicely with the Italian apéritif Aperol for a slightly less boozy, slightly more fruity, and definitely more bitter sipper, ideal for serving poolside the day after the wedding." —Patrick, the Liquor Cabinet